DOJ Demands Files On Anti-Trump Activists, And A Web Hosting Company Resists

 The California-based company is resisting a Department of Justice warrant that demands it hand over all files related to DisruptJ20.org, a website created by one of its customers to plan and announce actions intended to disrupt President Trump's inauguration.

-After Inauguration Day protests in Washington, D.C. turned violent, 230 people were arrested and charged with felony rioting
+After Inauguration Day protests in Washington, D.C. turned violent, 230 people were arrested and charged with felony rioting.

 In gathering evidence for the nearly 200 still-open cases in D.C. court, the Justice Department issued a warrant that DreamHost says is so broad it would require handing over the logs of 1.3 million visits to the website.